lambdamikel/picoram-ultimate/README.md

 specified in the `ULTIMATE.INI` file.

-**Note that proper thresholds are extremely important for a reliable and error-free operation of PicoRAM** Every time a UI button is pressed, the Pico onboard LED will be lit.
+**Note that proper thresholds are extremely important for a reliable and error-free operation of PicoRAM.** Every time a UI button is pressed, the Pico onboard LED will be lit.
 If the onboard LED comes one randomly with not button being pressed, then the `CANCEL` button threshold is too high and the system detects erroneous button